sivy/monkinetic-2020-content/posts/2003-04-18-this-here-is-my-comic-is-it-not-nifty-worship-the-comic.md

-Slug: this-here-is-my-comic-is-it-not-nifty-worship-the-comic
-Date: 2003-04-18
+date: 2003-04-18
+slug: this-here-is-my-comic-is-it-not-nifty-worship-the-comic
-Title: This here is my comic.
+title: This here is my comic.
 Is it not nifty?
 Worship the Comic.
-layout: post
+---

-Oh, crap. <a href="http://truerwords.net">He</a> finally got me to <a href="http://www.sluggy.com/">check this out</a>.
-Before, I only had to whine when <a href="http://www.highaims.com">this wasn&#39;t updated</a>.
+Oh, crap.
+[He](http://truerwords.net) finally got me to [check this out](http://www.sluggy.com/).
+Before, I only had to whine when [this wasn't updated](http://www.highaims.com).
 Now I can jones for Sluggy Freelance, too.

-&lt;homer&gt;Stupid Seth&lt;/homer&gt;.